astropy/photutils/docs/photutils/grouping.rst

 of a given star extends into the fitting region around the centroid of any other star.
 This goal is achieved by means of a variable called "critical separation", which is defined as the distance such that any two stars separated by less than it would be overlapping.
-Stetson also gives intutive reasoning to suggest that the critical separation may be defined as the product of fwhm with some positive real number.
+Stetson also gives intuitive reasoning to suggest that the critical separation may be defined as the product of fwhm with some positive real number.